 Customers are no longer guaranteed to see cheaper bills from dynamic TOU tariffs – but the opportunities are there

-Energy customers with typical consumption profiles should expect to see only ~£30 (4%) saving versus the price cap over the next 12 months (assuming no further volatility).
-This is due to the flatter wholesale market, with a smaller discount available on day-ahead electricity.
+Energy customers with typical consumption profiles could expect to see only ~£30 (4%) saving versus the price cap over the next 12 months if the wholesale market remains flat, lessening the discount available on day-ahead electricity.
+We've made this assumption to provide an illustrative view but actual day-ahead prices depend highly on supply and demand.

 Customers need to be responsive to benefit from dynamic pricing